rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     and continues to be,
     not a single person was ever held to account for this abject evil.
-    USD remains a fiat money backed by an unholy alliance
-    between the US and Saudi Arabia.

-    These are, by any measure, distinct monies, but all were known as "USD".
+    These are, by any measure, distinct monies, but all are and were known as "USD".

 The fate of the existing
- fiat USD (the "petrodollar")
+ fiat USD
- seems obvious,
+ seems obvious, as
  fiat systems tend to
  hyperinflate into oblivion.
 In the US
  we are at the brink of hyperinflation despite a shallow cover up.
-Could Bitcoin adoption buoy the supply chains and allow our system to sustain?
-It definitely could.
-And despite authoritarian overreach, and dumb attempts at CBDCs, those in positions of power don't have, and never had, real power over money.

-In the end, people want to eat, feed their families, be healthy, live productive lives that offer a future that is worth their present suffering,
+But in the end, people want to eat, feed their families, be healthy, live productive lives that offer a future that is worth their present suffering,